files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 - Deleting an item will automaticlly move the focus to the next item in the list
 - Resizing the window no longer changes the width of columns in the details layout
 - Added examples to the date format setting
+- Improved behavior when trying to name an item with invalid characters

 ## Bug fixes
 - Fixed an issue where the adress toolbar height would sometimes change when clicking on the search box